learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 > Any password must be of length exactly $8$, and must **alternate** numbers and characters.

-So a password like "a1b2c3d4" or a password like "1m9j8s7h" is allowed.
-But something like "aa1b3d0p" is not allowed because we have adjacent characters.
+So a password like "$a1b2c3d4$" or a password like "$1m9j8s7h$" is allowed, but something like "$aa1b3d0p$" is not allowed because we have adjacent characters.

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.